aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 #### Solution Delete Instructions<!-- omit in toc -->

 1. In the `management account (home region)`, delete the AWS CloudFormation **Stack** (`sra-patch-mgmt-main-ssm`).

 ---

+#### Troubleshooting<!-- omit in toc -->

+Q: Its been more than 24 hours and the Instances are still not appearing in Fleet Manager (and therefore not being scanned).
+A: Attach the `patch-mgr-ec2-profile` to the EC2 instances.

+---